Skip to main content

 Political Science BA Program Learning Outcomes (PLOs)

-We believe that students should be able to master the following outcomes by the time they graduate.
+We believe that students should be able to master the following outcomes by the time they graduate:

-A. Information Processing and Competency Skills
+1. Information Processing and Competency Skills

 1. SSU Political Science graduates will acquire the techniques for skillfully reading and interpreting different types of writing, such as textbooks, scholarly books and journal articles, case law, newspaper articles, government documents (including those that employ statistics), and original philosophical texts.